-Dear Mr. Schneider:
+Dear Mr. Snow:

-This letter confirms verbal notification provided to you by Dr. Donald Fickey, District Manager, on July 20, 2022, at approximately 1100 hours CDT, of the Food Safety and Inspection Service's (FSIS) decision to withhold the marks of inspection and suspend the assignment of inspectors from your slaughter process at Trenton Processing Center, Inc., establishment M31578, located at 120 West Broadway, in Trenton, Illinois.
-This action is based on your establishment's failure to effectively implement humane methods of slaughtering and handling animals in a manner that complies with the requirements prescribed by the Federal Meat Inspection Act (FMIA) and the Humane Methods of Slaughter Act of 1978 (HMSA).
-Your establishment is in violation of Title 9 of the Code of Federal Regulations (9 CFR), Sections 313.15(a)(1) and 313.15(b)(1)(iii).
-The Rules of Practice, 9 CFR 500.3(b), specify that FSIS may issue a suspension without providing prior notification if an establishment is observed to be handling or slaughtering animals inhumanely.
+This letter confirms verbal notification provided to you by Mr. William Cranford, Deputy District Manager, on October 25, 2022, at approximately 1112 hours EDT, of the Food Safety and Inspection Service's (FSIS) decision to suspend the assignment of inspection program personnel from your slaughter process at Fillmore Beef Co., establishment M10036, located at 5812 142nd Avenue in Holland, Michigan.
+This action is based on your establishment's failure to effectively implement humane methods of slaughtering and handling animals in a manner that complies with the regulatory requirements prescribed by the Federal Meat Inspection Act (FMIA) and the Humane Methods of Slaughter Act (HMSA).
+Your establishment is in violation of Title 9 of the Code of Federal Regulations (9 CFR) Sections 313.15(a)(3).
+The Rules of Practice, 9 CFR 500.3(b), specify that FSIS may issue a suspension without providing prior notification if an establishment is handling or slaughtering animals inhumanely.